MsVron/showerlog/README.md

-# 🚿 Shower Thoughts - AI-Powered Task Breakdown App
+# 🚿 ShowerLog - AI-Powered Task Breakdown App

 Transform your random thoughts into actionable plans with AI-powered task breakdown.
 Built with Next.js, TypeScript, and Google Flan-T5-Large.